Higher Education Academic Credit Transfer Procedure

 2. International students who apply for credit after commencing their courses may have visa implications.

-3. Students should submit their credit application (including all documentation specified on the application form) no later than two weeks prior to census date of the study period in which they would otherwise enrol in the unit for which credit is sought.
-Submission of a credit application after this date will result in:.
+3. Students should submit their request for credit assessment (including all documentation required) no later than two weeks prior to census date of the study period in which they would otherwise enrol in the unit for which credit is sought.
+Submission of a credit application after this date will result in:

 1. incurring financial liability for subjects/units enrolled in for which credit is subsequently received and from which the student wishes to drop their subject/unit enrolment, noting that students are liable for all feesassociated with their unit enrolments after the relevant census date.

 2. impacting a student’s study plan/course duration, noting that students are unable to enrol in new subjects/units after Week 2.
 This may impact on study load and on academic progression, where there are pre-requisite and co-requisite progression requirements.
-This is particularly important for international students where maintenance of load and visa end date conditions apply.
+This is particularly important for international students where maintenance of load is required to complete within the expected duration of the student’s Confirmation of Enrolment (CoE).

 3. incurring a withdrawn grade if applied after census date.
 If a late withdrawal grade is awarded this may affect a student's GPA, eligibility for a Commonwealth Supported Place and HELP loan.

-4. Complete a Higher Education Credit Application Form available online.
+4. Request credit assessment at time of admission via the relevant admission system or, post enrolment complete a Higher Education Credit Application Form available online.

-5. Students may seek informal advice from Student Administration (for domestic students), International Admissions (for international on-campus students) and Global Professional School (for international partner students) regarding the likelihood of being granted credit based on documented previous precedents.
+5. Students may seek informal advice from Domestic Admissions/Student Administration/their partner provider (for domestic students), International Admissions (for international on-campus students, Fed online and international partner students) regarding the likelihood of being granted credit based on documented previous precedents.
 Such advice will be non-binding.

-6. Include all documentation specified on the application form.
-Where precedents do not exist, the University may, in some instances, request additional information from the student to supplement that specified on the application form such as a unit outline/description.
+6. Include all documentation to support credit assessment or specified on the application form.
+Where precedents do not exist, the University may, in some instances, request additional information from the student to supplement that specified during the admissions process or on the application form such as a unit outline/description.
 Transcripts and other supporting documentation should be translated into English where appropriate.

 7. The student will be advised in writing of a timeframe within which the additional information needs to be submitted.
 Failure to supply this additional information within the timeframe requested in writing by the University may adversely impact the progress of the credit application, including, but not limited to, the application being considered to have been submitted later than two weeks prior to census date of the relevant study period and the consequences outlined in 1(B)(3) above failing to be avoided.